 Ethical Consumer rates all companies selling cosmetics on their animal testing policy.
 Companies will score a best rating if they have a policy not to test on animals, have a fixed cut-off date (a date after which none of their products or ingredients will have been tested on animals), and are not selling to markets, such as China, where animal testing of products is required by law.

-Ecover has been targeted for animal testing in recent years.
+Ecover has been targeted for the animal testing of its parent company, SC Johnson.

 Virtually all the toilet cleaners in this guide were either certified or marketed as vegan except for brands made by multinational companies at the bottom of the score table: Easy, Duck, Cillit Bang, Harpic and Domestos.